ICRAR/pleiades/README.md

 About **pleaides**
 ==================

-**pleiades** is a data intensive HPC cluster supporting the research and scientific projects for ICRAR.
+**pleiades** is a data intensive HPC cluster supporting the scientific research projects for ICRAR.

 This repository contains useful documents, talks, configuration files, examples, tutorials, etc to support the cluster.